rwieruch/blog_iamliesa_content/blog/healthy-kitchen-grains-sugar/index.md

 Sugars come in many different forms, including **raw or organic**.
 It is **highly addictive** and can lead to health problems such as **heart diseases, obesity, diabetes** and it can even put you at higher risk for **certain types of cancer**. (<BlogLink to="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2235907/">1</BlogLink>, <BlogLink to="https://www.health.harvard.edu/heart-health/the-sweet-danger-of-sugar">2</BlogLink>)

-Most sugars are made of sucrose, a disaccharide made of two monosaccharides: Fructose and glucose.
+Most sugars are made of **sucrose**, a disaccharide made of two monosaccharides: Fructose and glucose.
 These monosaccharides are digested differently by our body.

 <Subtitle id="healthy-kitchen-fructose">Absorption of fructose</Subtitle>